The page covers:

 Palazzo Primoli has two faces.
 It was built in the XVIth century and its main entrance was in Piazza dell'Orso.
-In 1886 the area was modified by the construction of walls to prevent the Tiber from flooding.
+In 1886 the area was modified by the construction of the walls along the river.
 A few years later, the owner of the palace, Count Giuseppe Primoli enlarged it and built a new façade in a XXth century Renaissance style.
-He donated his collection of paintings, statues and other memorabilia of the Bonaparte to the City of Rome to form what is now called Museo Napoleonico.
+It faces Ponte Umberto I and Palazzo di Giustizia on the other side of the river.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: